educorvi/edi.jsonforms/README.md

  - dependencies and their connection type (and, or)
  - intern information (for developers)
  - choice if the field is required (required)

+## Additional Features

+### Show Conditions
+ - one can specify that a field etc. is only shown if ?fork=condition is specified in the url
+ - it has to be specified in the attribute "Condition for showing this field" in the tab "Additional Information"

+### Override Options
+ - attributes can be overriden by specifying new values in the tab "Override Options".
+These only override the original attribute if ?fork=condition is specified in the url
+ - attributes that can be overridden:
+   - title
+   - description
+   - hint/helptext for the user
+   - unit (in case a unit is possible)
+   - placeholder (in case a placeholder is possible)